Janani-Withana/Timetable-Management-System/README.md

 # Timetable-Management-System
-Full crud application for manage timetable and course enrollments
+Full crud server side application for manage timetable and course enrollments of an university